How bloggers make money?

 In 2007 he started a new challenge: how much can you make from blogging if you pull out all that stops, but still work only two hours a day.
 In two years, the blog income was $360,000.

 I can’t name Huffington post a blog anymore, because it has grown into such a big publication platform owned by Buzzfeed.
 However, it all started with Arriana writing and posting content about topics like life and politics.

 Moz got ~70m in revenue in 2019.
 Rand started a blog SEOMoz, which is well known in the SEO community, however, he left the company.
 You can find his current publications on SparkToro.

 Wrapping up: How bloggers make money

-What I have noticed: all long time bloggers run away from Amazon, Ebay affiliate programs.
-Adsense also pays only cents and not worth to start with (I have a written blog content in mind to be exact.)
-Most of the listed people here have own products or services created.
+What I have noticed: all long-time bloggers run away from Amazon, eBay affiliate programs.
+Adsense also pays only cents and is not worth starting with (I have a written blog content in mind to be exact.)
+Most of the listed people here have their own products or services created.

-Well, this is just a short list of people and there are hundreds worldwide making living out of blogs.
-Some of them stay away from attention as much as possible, while others are well recognised worldwide.
-As you can see bloggers make money and a lot if they just stick enough and don't stop publishing content for a long time.
+Well, this is just a shortlist of people and there are hundreds worldwide making living out of blogs.
+Some of them stay away from attention as much as possible, while others are well recognized worldwide.
+As you can see bloggers make money and a lot if they just stick enough and don’t stop publishing content for a long time.

 I hope you’ve enjoyed reading.